A cash machine is located in the Racecourse buildings.

-We kindly ask that you do not bring picnics – there is a great range of food and drink outlets available so please support our excellent suppliers.
+We kindly ask that you do not bring picnics, a range of food and drink outlets are available – please support our excellent suppliers.

-No glass to be brought onto or used on the festival site.
+Please note that there is no glass to be used on the festival site.

 On Site Festival Box Office hours: Fri 3pm – 10pm / Sat & Sun 9.30am – 10pm